 This addiction was yet again evident when it was revealed that another military-themed item had been plucked from the clothing lineup of service members gone by.

-This time the subject is what the company calls a “Field Jacket & Reversible Liner,” a jacket featuring an “R. Lauren” nametape that, for the casual price of $498, can transform its unfortunate host from battle dress uniform fanatic to woobie devotee in a matter of seconds.
+This time, the subject is what the company calls a “Field Jacket & Reversible Liner,” a coat featuring an “R. Lauren” nametape that, for the casual price of $498, can transform its unfortunate host from battle dress uniform fanatic to woobie devotee in a matter of seconds.

 First, multiple jackets are available for fugazi aviators, each for $398.
 These items come replete with sewn on wings, another R. Lauren nametape, major or lieutenant colonel rank insignia, and a fictional unit patch dedicated either to the “Freedom Seekers” of the 5th US-RL or the 118th Division’s U.S.-R.L Air Squadron.

-If you or your loved one are experiencing salivating in excess of four hours, contact your doctor immediately.
+(If you or your loved one are experiencing salivating in excess of four hours, contact your doctor immediately.)

 The noticeable addition of “naval rank insignia enhances the nautical heritage of this classic peacoat,” Ralph Lauren’s website claims.
-Furthermore, the highest collar in the history of clothing is guaranteed to protect fashionable seafarers from both strong winds and wave after wave of insults by folks who have actually seen open water.
+Furthermore, the highest collar in the history of clothing is guaranteed to protect fashionable seafarers from both strong winds and wave after wave of insults hurled by those who have actually seen open water.

 Lastly, there’s this WWII G.I.
-Joe action figure, who, as our friend James Clark over at Task and Purpose points out, looks like a cross between “Mr. Rogers, Vietnam, WWII era aviator, (and) some Life Aquatic/Jacques Cousteau vibes with a side of Denim Dan.”
+Joe action figure, who, as our friend James Clark at Task and Purpose points out, looks like a cross between “Mr. Rogers, Vietnam, WWII era aviator, (and) some Life Aquatic/Jacques Cousteau vibes with a side of Denim Dan.”

-Offensive.
 Just make it stop.